The Kali Muscle Story: From Ex-Con To Icon

 All that’s left is for me to leave you with the immortal words of the man himself:

-If you’ve got an opinion on Kali Muscle that you’d like to share, let us know in the comments below!
+If you’ve got an opinion on Kali Muscle that you’d like to share, join the discussion in the comments section below!